lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 For instance, to avoid an attack, never re-construct a packet bigger than some configured size (with 1500 bytes as generic default).

-## Security considerations for SCHC Fragmentation
+## Security considerations for SCHC Fragmentation/Reassembly
-This subsection describes potential attacks to LPWAN SCHC Fragmentation and suggests possible countermeasures.
+This subsection describes potential attacks to LPWAN SCHC F/R and suggests possible countermeasures.

 A node can perform a buffer reservation attack by sending a first